Out-of-equilibrium full counting statistics in Gaussian theories of quantum magnets

 We note that Gumbel distributions have previously appeared in the description of PDFs of fringe visibilities in interference experiments with 1D Bose liquids \cite{imambekov2007fundamental}.
 In the current context it is a phenomenological fit.
+Indeed, while in \cite{imambekov2007fundamental} the appearance of EVS distributions can be analytically understood as arising in the standard way from the distribution of the maximum among a large number of independent variables, we have not been able to obtain EVS distributions in our context from similar arguments.
+Furthermore, a proper identification of $P_\a$ with the Gumbel distribution would require an analysis of the extreme tails of the curve, which is not possible due to the finite range of values of the staggered magnetization associated with each $\ell$.
 The fact that our $P_\a$ is exactly zero beyond the physical threshold $\Sigma_\a / \ell = 1/2$ is a direct consequence of the HP representation for the operator $S^z$, which doesn't allow eigenvalues larger than $1/2$.
 In contrast, the lower bound of $\Sigma_\a / \ell = -1/2$ is violated as the constraint of the boson occupancy being at most one is not strictly enforced.
 However, in ordered systems this effect is greatly reduced by the condition of having a small number of bosons per site and indeed both curves in Fig.\,\ref{fig:Heis2DT0} are appreciable only within the physical region.
 Finally, an even/odd effect in the values of $\Sigma_\a$ is evident, in particular for $\ell=36$, where the even and odd eigenvalues of the staggered magnetization follow two different smooth curves.
 Note that such an effect, already reported in PDFs of magnetic models in \cite{10.21468/SciPostPhys.4.6.043,Collura_2017}, would have been difficult to infer from the sole knowledge of the first few moments of the distributions.
 As we will see below, the even/odd effect is usually associated with small temperatures and is suppressed by going to large values of $\ell$.